How to Get Equity Out of Your Home Without Refinancing

 Home Equity Line of Credit (HELOC)

-A home equity line of credit, or HELOC, is a kind of second mortgage, meaning it’s an additional loan on top of your main mortgage (whereas refinancing replaces your main mortgage).
+A home equity line of credit, or HELOC, is a type of second mortgage — an additional loan on top of your existing mortgage, as opposed to a refinance, which replaces it.

-With a HELOC, part of your home equity is turned into a line of credit, which you can withdraw from as needed over a period of 10 years.
-It works much like a credit card, allowing you to use (or not use) as much of the credit line as you’d like.
+With a HELOC, a portion of your home equity is converted into a revolving line of credit you can draw from as needed over a 10-year period.
+It works similarly to a credit card — you can use as much or as little of the credit line as you’d like, and you only pay interest on what you borrow.

-The downside is that these usually have variable rates, so your rate and payment could change quickly.
-It also adds a second monthly mortgage payment to your household.
+The downside is that HELOCs usually have variable rates, meaning your payment could change over time.
+They also add a second monthly obligation to your budget.

 Home Equity Loan